2021 – 2022

 Co-producers: Golddust by Ashadu

 Present day, mining continues with a whole host of complications.
-Without adequate machinery, the process is rudimentary and unmonitored, posing grave challenges to miners, inhabitants of Jos-Plateau and the surrounding ecosystem.
+Without adequate machinery, the process is rudimentary and unmonitored, posing grave challenges to miners, inhabitants of Jos-Plateau state and the surrounding ecosystem.

+Nigeria gained independence in the 1960s’, and the discovery of crude oil not long before this, saw the abandonment of industries such as mining.
 “Plateau” questions notions of independence and the detrimental impact of forgotten industries.